top of page

 Theistic Ethics Workshop, 7/10/20, Princeton Rutgers Philosophy of Religion colloquium, March 2021

-More Relative Goodness (in revision)
+More Relative Goodness (under review)

 Pacific APA, 4/922, ACPA 10/22